fgauna12/fgauna12.github.io/_posts/2020-01-05-when-automation-is-not-worth-it.md

 Are you trying to create a tool to help you with database deployments?

-Those are all cool problems to solve and probably important ones too. <mark>Slow down and think twice about *how* you're solving it</mark>.
+Those are all cool problems to solve and probably important ones too.
+Slow down and think twice about how you're solving it.
 Don't recreate the wheel, i.e., Docker, Kubernetes, load testing tools, Terraform, Azure DevOps, and so on.

+I have done it.
+I've created an event based monitoring solution because I knew how to use pub/sub, create dashboards using Angular, and use APIs.
+So, I created an admin/troubleshooting tool showing events in the system and it took a lot more work to make it reliable.
+I didn't know about APM tools back then.

+<mark>Pay attention to what's out there</mark>.
+To what's being released.
+Be part of a community.
+Ask questions.
+When the moment comes, you'll be in a much better place to solve it differently.